The Financial Technology Law Review: Australia

 ASIC has entered into a number of cooperation agreements with overseas regulators that aim to further understand the approach of fintech businesses in other jurisdictions, in an attempt to better align the treatment of these businesses across jurisdictions.
 These cross-border agreements facilitate the referral and sharing of information on fintech market trends, encourage referrals of fintech companies and share insights from proof of concepts and innovation competitions.
 A number of these agreements aim to further understand the approach to regulation of fintech businesses in other jurisdictions to better align the treatment of these businesses across jurisdictions.

 Investments in fintechs can potentially be made through concessionally taxed Australian incorporated limited partnerships called 'early-stage venture capital limited partnerships' and 'venture capital limited partnerships'.
 Subject to satisfying certain eligibility criteria, such investments may receive favourable tax treatment.
 Depending on the investment vehicle, benefits can include tax exemptions for resident and non-resident investors on revenue and capital gains on a disposal of the investment, plus a 10 per cent non-refundable tax offset available for new capital invested and the carried interest of fund managers being treated on capital account.

-A programme known as the R&D Tax Incentive is available for entities incurring eligible expenditure on R&D activities, which includes certain software R&D activities commonly conducted by fintechs.
+A programme known as the R&D Tax Incentive is available for entities incurring eligible expenditure on research and development (R&D) activities, which includes certain software R&D activities commonly conducted by fintechs.
 Claimants under the R&D Tax Incentive may be eligible for one of the following incentives:

 - small businesses (less than A$20 million aggregated turnover) not controlled by exempt entities: a 43.5 per cent refundable tax offset; and